Badyl96/FireUpRecruitmentApp/README.md

 # FireUpRecruitmentApp

-# This is application for login with facebook and showing logged users
+# This is application to login with facebook and showing logged users

  To install all libraries you have to write command